streamsupport/streamsupport/README.md

  - JDK-8142493: check indexes/ranges behavior when oobe produces null
  - JDK-8138963: new Objects methods to default to non-null
  - JDK-8141652: rename methods nonNullElse* to requireNonNullElse*
- - this release also got tested on Android 6.0 (API 23)

 1.3.2-stable (2015-10-04)
  - JDK-8080418: add Optional.or()